ICU staff training aims to cut Post-ICU syndrome in half

 Summary

-This study tests whether a structured training program for intensive care unit (ICU) staff can reduce post-intensive care syndrome (PICS)—new or worsening physical, thinking, or emotional problems after a serious illness.
-About 900 adults who stay in the ICU for at least 48 hours will receive usual care, and researchers will compare outcomes before and after staff training.
-The goal is to see if better use of recommended care practices improves patients' recovery and quality of life.
+This study tests whether a structured training program for ICU staff can reduce post-intensive care syndrome (PICS)—physical, thinking, or emotional problems that can last months after a serious illness.
+About 900 adults who stay in the ICU for at least 48 hours will be followed for a year.
+Researchers will compare usual care before and after the training to see if it helps patients recover better.

 Disclaimer Read more